irsol/Udemy/JS course/js.sandbox/notes.md

 **for in** loop is often used for objects.

 #### Window Object
+DOM - document object model.
+The document object is part of the window object.
 The window object is the global object in client side of JS.
+In client side JS the winwod or the browser is the global environmet.
+Node JS and Chrome both use the same js engine called V8 and it works at the same way just in differnt environments.s

+#### Scope

+**let** and **const** have a block level scope and **var** has a function scope.